naviat/ipToolkits/INFRASTRUCTURE.md

 ![alt text](images/cicd.png "GitOps")

-- For the deployment process, I divide it into multiple environments as illustrated in the model below:
+- For the deployment process, I divided it into multiple environments as illustrated in the model below:

 ![alt text](images/flow.png "Deployment process")